stretchyboy/ge2015_analysis/readme_Tony_2017-18_top.md

 The D'Hondt algorithm was tweaked to start from the projected FPTP results based on the UK General Election Results June 2017.

+Must be noted that Independt Candidates by definition don't have a party so there votes have been zeroes so they don't leak out in to the dhont pool.

 I have done this based both on topping up each region speratly (the top up seat where destributed based on the proportion of 2018 seats), and at a National Level (Tony_TopUp_2017-18.js)